google/mobly/docs/logcat_pubsub_tutorial.md

 01-02 03:45:02.300  2000  2001 I MyService: metric_a=20 metric_b=80
 ```

-You can define a subclass `MyLogcatSubscriber` and register that with the
+You can define a subclass `MyLogcatSubscriber` as such:
-`AndroidDevice` instance:

 ```python
 from mobly.controllers import android_device